A-10 Tank Killer: Gameplay

 The gameplay consists of the player piloting an A-10 Thunderbolt II "tank killer" through various combat missions set in the Gulf War air campaign as well as a fictional European scenario.
 The player receives a mission briefing, has the opportunity to customize a weapon load-out before starting the mission, and is debriefed after the mission.

 Reception

 According to Sierra On-Line, combined sales of A-10 Tank Killer and its sequel surpassed 250,000 units by the end of March 1996.

 Computer Gaming World stated that "A-10 has much going for it" and gave it four stars out of five.
 The magazine recommended the game for those looking for quick fun, not "flight grognards" seeking realism.
-In a 1994 survey of wargames the magazine gave the title three-plus stars out of five, liking the graphics but noting the "very sensitive" joystick control.
+In a 1994 survey of wargames, the magazine gave the title three-plus stars out of five, liking the graphics, but noting the "very sensitive" joystick control.
 The DOS version of the game received 5 out of 5 stars in Dragon.
-Because of the violence level of A-10 Tank Killer, it has been placed on the "Index" in Germany and is not generally available to the public.
+Due to the violence level of A-10 Tank Killer, it has been placed on the "Index" in Germany and is not generally available to the public.